 Students in the Middle and Upper Schools must report to the Library when they have an assigned Study Hall.

-THE OVERLOOK JOURNAL — The student newspaper is produced quarterly under the supervision of a faculty advisor.
+THE OVERLOOK JOURNAL — The student newspaper is produced digitally under the direction of a student editor and the supervision of a faculty advisor.
 The Journal reports on school activities and trips, and also includes interviews, reviews, and opinion pieces.
 Students at all grade levels are encouraged to participate.
+The Journal can be viewed on-line at overlookjournal.com

 The Arts Café — In the tradition of Emily Thornton Night, The Arts Café is a showcase of student talent.
 Students from grades K-12 are invited to play an instrument, sing, dance, do stand-up comedy, read literary pieces, or simply jam with other T-D musicians.
 The Arts Café is held several times during the school year on a Friday night.
 The entire T-D family is invited.